-- The site should be released for residential development at a development density of 110 units per hectare, - Small scale commercial uses at ground floor level to support residential uses will be considered suitable; and - Development proposals should include a buffer along the eastern boundary of the site to mitigate impacts on residential amenity from the adjacent retail use. - The Council will seek to achieve a proportion of community infrastructure on the site to assist in the regeneration of Hayes; - Proposals should be provided to a high quality design; and - Open space and amenity space should be provided in accordance with Council standards. - Development proposals should maintain the current setback from Pump Lane, to allow for the introduction of potential public transport improvements. - Ground floor uses along Pump Lane should maintain an active frontage.
+- The site should be released for residential development at a development density of 110 units per hectare, - Small scale commercial uses at ground floor level to support residential uses will be considered suitable; and - Development proposals should include a buffer along the eastern boundary of the site to mitigate impacts on residential amenity from the adjacent retail use. - The Council will seek to achieve a proportion of community infrastructure on the site to assist in the regeneration of Hayes; - Proposals should be provided to a high quality design; and - Open space and amenity space should be provided in accordance with Council standards. - Development proposals should maintain the current setback from Pump Lane, to allow for the introduction of potential public transport improvements.

+Ground floor uses along Pump Lane should maintain an active frontage.

-Site name Chailey Industrial Estate, Pump Lane Ward Townfield Location Chailey Industrial Estate, Pump Lane Area (ha/sqm) 1.8 ha PTAL Ratings 3 Proposed Development Residential Current UDP Designations Industrial Business Area Proposed New Designations None; adjacent to proposed Strategic Industrial Location Existing Use Industrial buildings Relevant Planning History (Most recent) No relevant history Proposed Number of Units 198 Existing Units 0 Net Completions 198 units Infrastructure Considerations and Constraints To be negotiated as part of the planning application.
-Flood Risk Flood Zone 1; surface water ponding; Flood Risk Assessment required.
-Contamination Potentially contaminated land due to former land use.
+Site name Chailey Industrial Estate, Pump Lane Site A Site B Ward Townfield Location Chailey Industrial Estate and Matalan store, Pump Lane Area (ha/sqm) 1.8 ha 0.8 ha PTAL Rating 3 2/3 Proposed Development Residential Retail/Residential Former UDP Designation Industrial Business Area New Designation None; adjacent to proposed Strategic Industrial Location Existing Use Industrial Buildings Existing retail unit Relevant Planning History No relevant history Proposed Number of Units 198 Proposed number of units to be determined by design.
+Existing Units 0 Net Completions 198 units Proposed number of units to be determined by design.
+Infrastructure Considerations and Constraints To be negotiated as part of the planning application Flood Risk Flood Zone 1; surface water ponding; Flood Risk Assessment required.
+Contamination Potentially contaminated due to former land use.
 Land remediation may be required.
-Indicative Phasing 2016-2021 Other Information Site is identified for release to other uses in Hillingdon's Employment Land Study and Housing Trajectory.
+Indicative Phasing 2016-2021 Other information The number of residential units will be determined through a design-led process, to be agreed with Council officers.
+Site is identified for release to other uses in Hillingdon's Employment Land Study and Housing Trajectory.